-&lt;sup>1As I point out in section II the Chilean system, as most Latin American systems for that matter, was not created as a pay-as-you-go system.
-Originally the accumulation of reserve funds was contemplated.
+^{1.} As I point out in sec.
+1.1, as is the case with most Latin American systems, the Chilean system was not created as a pay-as-you-go system.
+Originally, the accumulation of reserve funds was contemplated.
 In reality, however, it quickly became a de facto pay-as-you-go system.
-Through out the paper, thus, I will refer to it as such.
+Throughout the paper, thus, I will refer to it as such.